 - Traffic tickets can be given to those who violate traffic laws regarding right-of-way, even at an intersection that has no signals, yield signs, or stop signs.
-In addition, tickets can also be handed down to drivers who not follow proper yielding to the right-of-way protocol at spotlights that are inoperable or four stop signs that are facing each other.
+In addition, tickets can also be handed down to drivers who do not follow proper yielding to the right-of-way protocol at stop lights that are inoperable or four stop signs that are facing each other.

 Tips For Determining Right of Way

 To determine who has the right-of-way when driving, consider the following guidelines to better understand the rules of the road: